How to Pick a Mountain Town for Your Micro Wedding

 You should be thinking about what it’s going to cost your guests to stay nearby your wedding before pulling the trigger.
 This goes beyond their flights and rental cars, think about their lodging options, where they are going to eat and what it will cost them to truly experience the area.

-Join thousands of other couples planning a micro wedding or elopement.
+Join thousands of other couples planning a small wedding, destination wedding, or honeymoon.

 ✨ Get daily inspiration and planning tips.

-✨ Ask questions and get answers from us and other wedding pros who love intimate weddings.
+✨ Ask questions and get answers from us and other wedding pros and couples who have been there.

-✨ See how other couples are pulling off their dream wedding day on a smaller scale.
+✨ See how other couples are pulling off their dream wedding day and honeymoon.

 Join the free community